-Spinal muscular atrophy (SMA), a genetic neuromuscular disorder and historically a leading genetic cause of infant mortality, is largely caused by the loss of the survival motor neuron 1 (SMN1) gene.
+Spinal muscular atrophy (SMA), a genetic neuromuscular disorder and historically a leading genetic cause of infant mortality, is largely caused by a copy number variation event resulting in the loss of the survival motor neuron 1 (SMN1) gene.
 The duplicate SMN gene, survival motor neuron 2 (SMN2), has been found to produce partial function and can partially compensate for SMN1 deletion and reduce SMA disease severity.
-Accurate and timely quantification of SMN1 and SMN2 copy numbers provides critical diagnostic and prognostic values for the disease.
-Here we describe a 4-color multiplexing digital PCR (dPCR) solution using the COMBiNATi Absolute Q dPCR system to meet the growing demand for rapid SMA newborn screening and treatment decisions.
+Accurate and timely quantification of SMN1 and SMN2 copy number variation provides critical diagnostic and prognostic values for the disease.
+Here we describe a 4-color multiplexing digital PCR (dPCR) solution using the Combinati Absolute Q dPCR system to meet the growing demand for rapid SMA newborn screening and treatment decisions.

 Read More: Download the Application Note